faern/forkjoin/README.md

 # Tasks

 The small jobs that are executed and can choose to fork or to return a value is the TaskFun.
 A TaskFun can NEVER block, because that would block the kernel thread it's being executed on.
 Instead it should decide if it's done calculating or need to fork.
 This decision is taken in the return value to indicate to the user that a TaskFun need to return before anything can happen.

 A TaskFun return a `TaskResult`.
 It can be `TaskResult::Done(value)` if it's done calculating.
 It can be `TaskResult::Fork(fork)` if it needs to fork.

 # TODO

-* Make the mutation style algorithms work cleaner (without unsafe).
+- [ ] Make mutation style algorithms work without giving join function
+- [ ] Remove need to return None on fork with NoArg
+- [ ] Make it possible to use algorithms with different Arg & Ret on same pool.
-* Make it work in beta.
+- [ ] Make ForkJoin work in stable Rust.